Our knowledge of orthopaedics. Your best health.

 Description

 Sprains can range from a stretch or tiny tear in the fibers that make up the ligament to a complete tear through the ligament or through its attachment to the bone.
+Typically, higher grade/worse injuries require more advanced treatment and more time to recover.

 Grades of Wrist Sprains

 • Grade 1 sprain (mild).
-The ligaments are stretched, but not torn.
+The ligaments are stretched but not torn.

 • Grade 2 sprain (moderate).
 The ligaments are partially torn.
 This type of injury may involve some loss of function.